-The difference in the AQHA Appendix and Quarter Horse registries.
+Learn the difference between the AQHA Appendix and Quarter Horse registries.

-In my previous post, Thoroughbred Recording, I gave you all a little information about listing a Jockey Club-registered Thoroughbred on AQHA records for breeding purposes.
+In a previous post, Thoroughbred Recording, we explained how to list a Jockey Club-registered Thoroughbred on AQHA records for breeding purposes.
 But what happens once the foal is born?
-Since AQHA is a breed registry, how does a horse that is not completely Quarter Horse get registered and differentiated from full-blooded Quarter Horses?
+Because AQHA is a breed registry, how does a horse that is not completely Quarter Horse get registered and differentiated from full-blooded Quarter Horses?

 AQHA has created a special registry and numbering system for these Quarter Horse-Thoroughbred crosses.
 These horses are considered Quarter Horses, but are named for the registry system created for them — Appendix.
-They are denoted by a registration certificate that is white with a gold border (or completely gold if you have an older-style certificate) instead of blue.
+They are denoted with Appendix Certificate on the top of the registration certificate in blue (if you have an older-style certificate, it may have a gold border).
 Their registration numbers also begin with an X. AQHA has registered more than 600,000 Appendix horses to date.

 While Appendix horses are eligible to compete in all AQHA competitions with no stipulations, there are breeding restrictions.
 An Appendix horse can only be bred back to a permanent, or regular numbered Quarter Horse.
 An Appendix cannot be bred to a Thoroughbred or another Appendix horse and still be registered with AQHA.
 But, as is true everywhere, there are exceptions to every rule.